ManageIQ/guides/logical_replication_migrations.md

 ## Initial setup

+* The existing manageiq code from the rpm in /var/www/miq/vmdb was renamed
-I cloned ManageIQ and checked out the jansa branch on all 3 appliances, renaming the existing vmdb directory from the rpm, and installed the rpms needed in order to build andy compiled gems.
+* ManageIQ was cloned and checked out at the jansa branch
+* Now, install all rpms required to build compiled gems:

 These commands were found in the [rpm_build Dockerfile](https://github.com/ManageIQ/manageiq-rpm_build/blob/ec0fcc85f7d24010278148f4bab83447d18884b5/Dockerfile#L22-L45).